+Looking for a simple DIY window catio idea?
 Floppycats reader and Facebook enthusiast, Joel, posted a photo of his catification project on our Facebook page, and I asked him if he would be so kind as to share it on the site.
 Here’s how he did it!
 Thanks to Joel for taking the time to do this write-up!

-Our two Ragdolls Leo and Shelby love to spend time at the various window perches I have installed around our house.
+Our two Ragdolls Leo and Shelby loved to spend time at the various window perches I installed around our house.
 After watching how much they enjoyed this activity, I decided to put my handyman skills to good use and build them a small outdoor enclosure they could access from a convenient window in our kitchen.

 Our catio is a simple 48 inch long by 24 inch wide box that is mounted on a cantilevered frame outside our kitchen window.